oriansj/blynn-compiler/README.md

 ## How to help
-The bootstrapping project is alive and healthy, come chat with us over at `#bootstrappable` on Freenode!
-If you know any of C, assembly, Scheme, or Haskell, or develop on *any* OS on *any* instruction set (the more diverse the bootstrap is, the better), we'd love to hear your ideas and criticism.
+The bootstrapping project is alive and healthy, come chat with us over at `#bootstrappable` on libera.chat  If you know any of C, assembly, Scheme, or Haskell, or develop on *any* OS on *any* instruction set (the more diverse the bootstrap is, the better), we'd love to hear your ideas and criticism.